rLoopTeam/website-v2/README.md

 During development, just run `npm run dev`.
 It will start a server on [localhost:8080](http://localhost:8080), and whenever something changes, re-build and automagically reload the page.
 Automagically.

 If you have questions ask them on Slack #webdev.
 Apparently I'm (Keksike) running the development at this moment, so you can PM me too.

+## Commands
+`npm run dev` - Run the dev server for automatic template compiling `npm run build` - Compile the templates into html
+`npm run deploy:dev` - Deploy to beta url (assuming you have Surge permission) `npm run deploy:prod` - Deploy to production url (assuming you have Surge permission)